reverentgeek/node-weight-tracker/docs/blog-post.md

 Open your browser and navigate to `http://localhost:8080`.
 You should see your "hello world!" message.

 Go back to the `src/routes/index.js` file and make a change to the "hello world!" message and save the file.
 You should see `nodemon` automatically detect the change and restart the server.
-Refresh the browser and you should see that change reflected.
+Refresh the browser and you should see the change reflected.
 You are on your way to developing a _happy_ little web application!

 ## Create a PostgreSQL Server with Docker

 > Note: If you already have an instance of PostgreSQL you can work with, great!
 You can skip ahead to the next section.

 We are going to use PostgreSQL to store weight measurements.
 However, installing server software like PostgreSQL on a development machine is no trivial task.
-That's where Docker comes in!
+That's where a container system like Docker can make development so much easier!
 If you don't already have Docker installed, follow the [install guide](https://docs.docker.com/install/#supported-platforms) and then come back.

 With Docker installed, run the following command to download the latest PostgreSQL container.